Kashmiri Pulao Recipe (Vegetarian)

 The fresh fruits that are often added to Kashmiri pulao are pineapple, apple and pomegranate.
 Dry fruits and nuts that are often added include almonds, raisins, pistachios, walnuts and cashews.

 Most variations of Kashmiri pulao will use a mix of fresh and dry fruits as well as nuts.
 I should note that when I made this version of Kashmiri pulao, I did not add any fresh fruit.
-Since pulao is often used as a side dish, it is important to keep in mind what you plan on serving it with.

-I personally like to serve this pulao with lauki yakhni (fried bottle gourd slices in yogurt sauce) along with onion tomato raita.
 In my home, nobody really enjoys the combination of fruits with curry or spiced raita, so I omitted it.

-That said, if you are eating this as is or pairing this with sweet raita like pomegranate raita, mango raita or pineapple raita, I definitely recommend adding the additional fruit to your Kashmiri pulao.
+That said, if you are eating this as is or pairing this with sweet raita like pomegranate raita, mango raita or pineapple raita, I definitely recommend adding the additional fruits to your Kashmiri pulao.

 Step-by-Step Guide

-How to make Kashmiri pulao
+How to make Kashmiri Pulao

 Prep and Cook Rice